Please screenshot this page and send it to info@mim-essay.com

 Average Salary After an MBA in India

-The average salary after an MBA in India usually falls somewhere between ₹8 to ₹12 LPA, but that’s just the middle of the curve.
+The average salary after an MBA in India usually falls somewhere between ₹8 and ₹12 LPA, but that’s just the middle of the curve.
 There's a lot that affects where someone actually starts.
-Those coming out of top schools like IIM Ahmedabad, ISB Hyderabad, or XLRI usually see much higher numbers — most fall between ₹20 to ₹35 LPA, and a few even go above ₹50 LPA, depending on the role and recruiter.
+Those coming out of top schools like IIM Ahmedabad, ISB Hyderabad, or XLRI usually see much higher numbers — most fall between ₹25 to ₹35 LPA, and a few even go above ₹50 LPA, depending on the role and recruiter.

 Here’s a quick overview: